• Skip to primary navigation

 Remove the cutter, wash it, and repeat creating openings in all four chocolate cauldrons.

-To make the Dulce de Leche mousse, simple combine the Dulce de Leche, vanilla pudding, and the whipped topping.
-I beat mine for about 30 seconds in my Kitchen Aid mixer.
+To make the Dulce de Leche mousse, simply combine the Dulce de Leche, vanilla pudding, and whipped topping.
+I beat mine for about 30 seconds in my Kitchen-Aid mixer.

 Cover and chill in the refrigerator until ready to serve.